aspose-slides/Aspose.Slides-API-References/english/php-java/filloverlay/_index.md

 ---
 title: FillOverlay
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/filloverlay/
 ---

-# FillOverlay class
+## FillOverlay class

  Represents a Fill Overlay effect.
 A fill overlay may be used to specify an additional fill for an object and blend the two fills together.